jbech-linaro/optee_docs/building/devices/rpi3.rst

 First pay attention to the initial warning on this page.
 I.e., no matter what you are doing with Raspberry Pi and TrustZone / OP-TEE you **cannot** make it secure.
-But that doesn't mean that you cannot "enable" secure features as such to learn how to build and use those.
-That knowledge can be transferred and used on other devices which have all the necessary secure capabilities needed to make a secure system.
+But that doesn't mean that you cannot "enable" secure features as such for prototyping and to learn how to build and use those.
+That kind of knowledge can later on be transferred and used on other devices which have all the necessary secure capabilities needed to make a secure system.
 We haven't tested to enable secure boot on Raspberry Pi 3.
 But we believe that a good starting point would be Trusted Firmware A's documentation about the "`Authentication Framework`_" and `RPi3 in TF-A`_.

 .. _rpi3_support_tftp: